WoolyBeard/misty-vale-project/Adventures/21-brimstone-below-the-mire.md

 The swamp is alive.
 Warm mud bubbles beneath every footstep, sulphur hangs thick in the air, and ancient fires still burn beneath the mire.
-Weather here is not merely atmospheric—it's volcanic.
+Weather here is downright volcanic.

 ## Weather (1d8)